 The parents' guide to what's in this book.

 Parents and caregivers: Set limits for violence and more with Plus

 What parents need to know

 Parents need to know that American Royals is a romance that imagines what an American royal family would be like.
 Similar to author Katharine McGee's popular Thousandth Floor series, it's about a group of older teens in the highest, most glamorous levels of society.
-For a romance, the sexy stuff is pretty mild.
-Mostly a lot of swooning kisses, with a couple of instances of implied sex.
+For a romance, the sexy stuff is pretty mild: mostly a lot of swooning kisses, with a couple of instances of implied sex.
 No body parts are described.
 Alcohol consumption at parties is glamorized, although excess is rare.
 A few teens who are months short of legal age drink at parties.
 One character plans to sedate another in order to take compromising pictures for blackmail, with severe consequences.
-There's minor violence (a character remembers a teacher smacking her on the hands with a ruler in the past; splattered blood from an illness isi described as splattered around) and strong language ("sluts," "bitch") is rare.
+There's minor violence (a character remembers a teacher smacking her on the hands with a ruler in the past; splattered blood from an illness is described), and strong language ("sluts," "bitch") is rare.
 There are mostly positive messages about responsible leadership, trying to make things better, and not letting obligation or tradition stand in the way of personal happiness but instead working to change things for the better.